Ajeezay: Controversies

-Ajeezay was caught in a hot tug of war with Nigerian comedian Josh2Funny after he accused him of stealing and rebranding his famous wordplay #NonfaChallenge game to #DontLeaveMeChallenge.
+Ajeezay was caught in a hot tug of war with Nigerian comedian Josh2Funny after Ajeezay accused Josh2Funny of copying and rebranding his #NonfaChallenge wordplay concept as the #DontLeaveMeChallenge.

 Philanthropy

 Ajeezay, together with members of the ABLE Initiative on 3 March 2019, presented some gifts to bomb victim Elizabeth Asantewaa in Dansoman.
 Elizabeth Asantewaa is known to have saved Ghana's first president Kwame Nkrumah from a bomb attack during the 1964 Independence Day celebration.